Frequently asked questions about health insurance

 - Health Care Service Corporation (HCSC; Blue Cross Blue Shield of Illinois)

 HSCS continues to be the only insurer offering plans statewide.
-Residents in DeKalb County can only select plans from HSCS, but all other counties in the state can select from at least two on-exchange insurers.
+Residents in DeKalb County can only select plans from HSCS, but all other counties in the state can select from at least two on-exchange insurers as of 2021.

 Celtic/Ambetter and Cigna both expanded their service areas for 2021: Celtic/Ambetter is available in 13 new counties, and Cigna is newly available in McHenry and Lake counties (here’s where insurers participated for 2020, versus where they’re participating for 2021).

-- Health Care Service Corporation, (HCSC, Blue Cross Blue Shield of Illinois): Average decrease of 0.12% (approved as-filed).
+- Health Care Service Corporation, (HCSC, Blue Cross Blue Shield of Illinois): Average increase of 4.92%

 For 2021 coverage, 291,215 people enrolled in qualified health plans (QHPs) through the Illinois health insurance marketplace during the open enrollment period.
 That was a little lower than 2020 enrollment, when 294,263 people signed up during open enrollment (nationwide, there was a small average increase in enrollment from 2020 to 2021).